 New Year, New You?

 “New Year, New Me”.
 If I had a pound for every time I’d seen that phrase on social media, I’d have a very full piggy bank!
 It’s January, the start of a new year, and a time when most are setting New Year’s Resolutions, determined that this year will be the year that they lose that weight, run that marathon, apply for that dream job, or emigrate to New Zealand.
-Yet, come late-Jan, the new year’s enthusiasm is often as weary as the weather, and many will have slipped back into old routines, deciding that, a second thought, maybe next year will be their year of transformation.
+Yet, come late-Jan, the new year’s enthusiasm is often as weary as the weather, and many will have slipped back into old routines, deciding that, on second thoughts, maybe next year will be their year of transformation.

 The slump is hard to resist—we’re hard-wired to avoid change, even with the prospect of future gain on the cards.
 And if you’re unable to stick to Dry January, or your new gym membership card is silently judging you as it gathers dust in a kitchen drawer, it’s easy to be self-critical, cursing your apparent lack of willpower and giving up before you’ve really given yourself a chance.